Storage and Data Guide

 NFS Access to Research Storage

-When NFS mounting storage, it is advised to have user UIDs align with what they are on the Research Storage system.
-You can find your UID on the system, by running the id
+When NFS mounting storage, it is advised to have user’s UIDs align with what they are on the Research Storage system, to get a user’s UID on a system, have them run the command “id” and look for the UID section.
+See example below:

 [testuser1@cc-login ~]$ id